-The concept of power is essential to the conceptualisation of the process of empowerment, helping in understanding the processes that influence the agency and choice of individuals in constrained social contexts.
-Prior research on refugee entrepreneurs has shown that the process of empowerment is iterative and might help marginalised communities, such as women refugee entrepreneurs in theUnited Kingdom, enact their agency in the host country (Street et al., 2022).
+The concept of power is essential to the conceptualisation of the process of empowerment, helping in understanding the processes that influence people' agency and choice in constrained social contexts.
+Prior research on refugee entrepreneurs has shown that the process of empowerment is iterative and might help marginalised communities, such as women refugee entrepreneurs in the UK, enact their agency in the host country (Street et al., 2022).
 Rowland's model focuses on four distinct forms of power: power from within (self-respect and self-efficacy), power over (controlling power and dominance over others), power to (productive power) and power with (collective power).

-Power from within is prominent in the seminal work of Rowlands (1995), who argues that empowerment goes beyond agency: 'empowerment is concerned with the processes by which people become aware of their own interests and how these relate to those of others [. . .]'
+Power from within is prominent in the seminal work of Rowlands (1995), who argues that empowerment goes beyond agency: "empowerment is concerned with the processes by which people become aware of their own interests and how these relate to those of others [...]"
 (Rowlands, 1995: 87).
-Specifically, by exercising power from within, women refugee entrepreneurs might use their 'knowledge, individual capabilities, sense of entitlement, self-esteem, and self-belief to make changes in their lives' (Pereznieto and Taylor, 2014: 236) to overcome socio-cultural gendered constraints and challenges and drive transformative change (Rowlands, 1997).
+Specifically, by exercising power from within, women refugee entrepreneurs might use their "knowledge, individual capabilities, sense of entitlement, selfesteem, and self-belief to make changes in their lives" (Pereznieto and Taylor, 2014: 236) to overcome socio-cultural gendered constraints and challenges and drive transformative change (Rowlands, 1997).
 Conversely, power over is controlling and dominant.
 In female empowerment, power over can both enable and constrain entrepreneurship.
-This notion has been questioned for portraying power as self-driven interests that undermine and even create structural disparities in gender, class and other social categories (Wood et al., 2021).
-The misinterpretation of financial autonomy as the 'neo-liberalization of feminism' (Prugl, 2015) promotes a distributive view of the power of me versus others (Wood et al., 2021), encouraging refugee entrepreneurs to compete to overcome socioeconomic constraints.
+This notion has been questioned for portraying power as self-driven interests that undermine and even create structural disparities in gender, class, and other social categories (Wood et al., 2021).
+The misinterpretation of financial autonomy as the "eo-liberalization of feminism (Prugl, 2015) promotes a distributive view of the power of me versus others (Wood et al., 2021), encouraging refugee entrepreneurs to compete to overcome socioeconomic constraints.
+When manifested as power over, self-empowerment is not an act of dominance over others, but rather, consists in personal development leading to transformative change (Rowlands 1997, 2016), as demonstrated by African women refugee entrepreneurs in the United Kingdom, who use their entrepreneurial skills to overcome socioeconomic constraints (Adeeko and Treanor, 2021) or Palestinian refugees in Lebanon, who use their entrepreneurial identity to exert control over their devaluing refugee status (Shepherd et al., 2020).